CoBrALab/antsRegistration-MAGeT/README.md

 # For options and individual stage control, see mb.sh --help
 ```

+## MAGeTbrain Stages

+MAGeTBrain runs in a number of stages, some of which can run in parallel and
+others which must run after prior stages are completed.
+In addition, this
+pipeline describes a number of utility stages for assisting in running
+MAGeTbrain.
+All of these stages can be run by invoking them after ``--`` in
+your ``mb.sh`` call.

+### Utility stages
+- ``init`` - setup the input directory structure for MAGeTbrain
+- ``status`` - display the status check counting work completed and work to
+be done and exit
+- ``cleanup`` - create and submit a job to tar, compress and cleanup all
+intermediate files, for use after a successful run

+### Standard stages
+- ``template`` - register atlases to templates
+- ``subject`` - register templates to subjects
+- ``resample`` - transform candidate label files through atlas-template-subject
+chain.
+Depends on completion of ``template`` and ``subject`` stages
+- ``vote`` - perform majority vote label fusion on candidate labels
+- ``run`` - calculate and submit all standard stages

+Stages manually specified on the command line do not check if their antecedent
+stages have completed successfully, this can result in undefined behavior.
+If you specify stages manually, please ensure that antecedent stages are
+complete.

+Commands in a given stage in MAGeTbrain are deemed complete if their output
+files exist, this means that if a pipeline was stopped at some point, it can
+resume by examining the existing files.
+If input files are changed be careful
+to cleanup old intermediate files.

+### Multi-atlas stages

+Multi-atlas mode in MAGeTbrain disables the "template" concept, resulting in
+operation like a classic multi-atlas segmentation tool.
+All subjects are ignored for this mode, instead templates are treated as
+subjects.

+- ``multiatlas-resample`` - transform candidate label files through
+atlas-template chain, treating templates as if they were subjects.
+Depends upon
+completion of ``template`` stage
+- ``multiatlas-vote`` - perform majority vote label fusion on template candidate
+labels
+- ``multiatlas`` - perform ``template``, ``multiatlas-resample`` and
+``multiatlas-vote`` stages

+Typical use of this mode is for verification vs MAGeTbrain mode and for manual
+"best" template selection.
+For template selection, include all your subjects as
+templates, run multiatlas mode, then QC the resulting labels.
+Choose the best
+quality labels from the template pool and use those subjects as your templates.
+Run MAGeTbrain as normal from there.

 ## How to install/configure MAGeTbrain to run elsewhere

 MAGeTbrain was designed and tested to run on Compute Canada's SciNet